maximetouroute/maximetouroute.github.io/src/pages/about/index.md

 * Visual effects to reduce the crew reflection on windows
 * Heavy sound mix to recover sound from bad recordings

-#### Freelance Software Engineer
-_2016 - Today_
-_Part time missions_
-* Working on the development of [Millumin](https://www.millumin.com/), a full-fledged solution for audiovisual shows and art installations
-* Research and development in various fields : 3D (OpenGL, Metal, Unity), physics engine, computer vision